Skip to main content

 Create a secret

-Create a secret that contains all required keys.
+Create a secret that contains all required credentials.
 For example, the following command creates a camunda-credentials secret:

 kubectl create secret generic camunda-credentials \